akshell/docs/guide/using.rst

 --------------

 To enable application interoperability Akshell provides centralized authentication system: all applications use the Akshell login.
-The user identity is preserved during cross-application requests; this is essential for application interaction.
+User identity is preserved during cross-application requests; this is essential for application interaction.

 Akshell guarantees the security of the authentication.
-It is implemented via cookies restricted to application domains; so a malicious application can neither guess a user password nor steal an authentication cookie of other application.
+It is implemented via cookies restricted to application domains; so a malicious application can neither guess a user's password nor steal an authentication cookie of other application.